 The biggest advantage LEDs have that allow them to last longer than any other bulb is the fact that all the components are in the solid state.
 LEDs do not require compounds in the gas phase and do not need a warmup time since the semiconductor device is all that is needed to create light output.
 In other words, an LED is a relatively closed loop system that doesn't offer much room for energy to escape as heat.
 Whereas, with incandescent, halogen, and fluorescent bulbs, there is a reliance on getting the gasses to heat up, tungsten to evaporate, and other compounds to evaporate or warm up.
 The act of evaporation and heating is required in these lights and the process of heating requires a significant amount of energy.
 LEDs bypass this step and simply need electron holes to allow the electrons to hop from one end of the semiconductor material to the other, never needing to go through a gaseous intermediate or heat up.
 LEDs actually perform better in low temperatures as it allows the little amount of heat that is created to dissipate, which allows the diode to work more efficiently.
 The solid state nature also makes them ideal for flashlights as there is no filament or glass that could accidentally be broken by tossing it about.
 This makes LED lighting with different color temperature solutions much more durable in practical use cases outside the home.

 LEDs are becoming increasingly popular and for good reason.
-They also come with different colors of the light including blue,, white, the colors in traffic lights, and many other colors of electroluminescence.
+There are now Motion Sensor bulbs that turn on when it senses movement.
+They also come with different colors of the light including blue, white, the colors in traffic lights, and many other colors of electroluminescence.
 An LED will last years and will put the consumer's mind at ease knowing that the operational costs of the light will be a fraction of other lighting solutions.